sowmya04101998/DistributedTraining/03_multigpu_dp_training/README.md

 ## **Step 1: Follow Single-GPU Setup**

 Follow the steps outlined in the [Single-GPU Training Guide](../02_singlegpu_training/) to set up the environment, clone the repository, and download the dataset.
-Ensure that the `gujcost_workshop` Conda environment is activated.

 ---